Japanese irregular verbs: Euphony

-These latter euphonic changes – -ott- → -out- (→ -ōt-) – are regular in -te/-ta form in Kansai dialect, e.g., しまった shimatta "done it; darn" → しもうた shimōta, but only occur in the above exceptions in standard Japanese.
+These latter euphonic changes – -owit- → -owt- → -out- (→ -ōt-) – are regular in -te/-ta form in Kansai dialect, e.g., しまった shimatta "done it; darn" → しもうた shimōta, but only occur in the above exceptions in standard Japanese.

-Note that euphonic change also results in some conjugations being uniform across the language, but irregular compared with other verbs.
+Euphonic change also results in some conjugations being uniform across the language, but irregular compared with other verbs.
 Most significantly, the た ta and て te forms (perfective and participle/gerundive) of godan verbs all exhibit euphonic sound change, except for す su verbs.

 The volitional form, as in 読もう yomō and 食べよう tabeyō, does not correspond to a verb stem ending in -o but is actually formed from the irrealis -a stem, with a euphonic change of a to o – for example yomu > yoma-u > yomou = yomō.
 Thus the apparent volitional "stem" is not seen in other contexts.

 Single kanji suru

 While pronunciation remains unchanged when two-kanji compounds are denominalized by 〜する suru verbs, pronunciation or conjugations may be irregular in the cases where single-kanji suru verbs behave as new independent words.

 For example, these single-kanji words exhibit various pronunciation changes (where two-kanji suru verbs would not):